Headline

 Cricket Fever: Mumbai Indians to Start Streaming On Netflix from March 1

-Netflix announced the information in blog, “We have always believed entertainment is a fundamental human need; it changes how we feel and gives us common ground.
+Netflix announced the information in a blog, “We have always believed entertainment is a fundamental human need; it changes how we feel and gives us common ground.
 But just how much do we have in common?
 Turns out, when it comes to Netflix, you’re likely to share 6 shows in common with any other member, anywhere in the world.
 Which means you could bump into a Netflix member in Seoul, Sao Paulo, New York, or even Antarctica and have six shows you have both watched!”

 This means whatever you are watching on Netflix, at least six of those shows are being watched by another Netflix member.
 So if you meet another Netflix member anywhere in the world, you are guaranteed to have six topics to talk about.
 No need to look for icebreakers.